By: AY1920S2-CS2103T-F09-3 Since: Feb 2020 Licence: MIT

 In the implementation of the course feature which 'houses' the various Requirements

-mapped under those requirements, a CourseInfo
+and the Modules mapped under those requirements, a CourseInfo class is

 necessary in order to represent overall course information, such as the name of the course, the